Abraham Lincoln Online Historic Places

 The Town

-The next April he volunteered for service in the Black Hawk War and marched from New Salem to Beardstown, where he was elected captain of his company.
+In April 1832 he volunteered for service in the Black Hawk War and marched from New Salem to Beardstown, where he was elected captain of his company.
 The approximate site is marked in Schmoldt Park.
 After his military service, he traveled to Beardstown to pick up supplies for his store.
 When he became a lawyer, he tried cases in the town's courthouse.

 The Building

-The "Almanac Trial" courthouse, built by Beard in 1844, served Cass County nearly 30 years before nearby Virginia stole the county seat (stealing county seats was a popular Midwest activity in the nineteenth century).
+The "Almanac Trial" courthouse, built by Beard in 1844, served Cass County nearly 30 years before nearby Virginia stole the county seat (stealing county seats was a common Midwest activity in the nineteenth century).
 The original brick building still stands on the town square.
-The first floor houses city offices -- you trot upstairs to see the courtroom where Lincoln defended 24-year-old William ("Duff") Armstrong.
+Upstairs you will find the courtroom where Lincoln defended 24-year-old William "Duff" Armstrong.
 This is the only courtroom still in use where Lincoln once practiced law.
+The building is now called the Old Lincoln Courtroom and Museum, and includes the original jail where Duff Armstrong was held before the trial, as well as collections of historical artifacts from the region.

 The Photograph